lindseytam/LT_thesis/code/EKF_Meskin/Meskin_Matlab/README.md

 * `parameter_values.m` contains all of the true parameter values of the system.

-* `Meskin_XXX` **is the main function that calls these subfunction to implement the UKF**.
+* `Meskin_XXX` **is the main function that calls these subfunction to implement the EKF**.
 To run the example, open and run this file to generate results

 Within each of these files is also code that describes what is happening.
 Comments starting with `%CHANGE THIS` indicate that the code can be adjusted if so desired.

 ### Acknowledgements
-The method of implementing the UKF was adapted from [Matlab's example of implementing the Van der Pol oscillator](https://www.mathworks.com/help/control/ug/nonlinear-state-estimation-using-unscented-kalman-filter.html)
+The method of implementing the EKF was adapted from UKF code from [Matlab's example of implementing the Van der Pol oscillator](https://www.mathworks.com/help/control/ug/nonlinear-state-estimation-using-unscented-kalman-filter.html)